Ironcast

-Ironcast is a turn-based strategy video game with individual missions played through a match-three system.
-The game features procedurally generated missions and permadeath, staples of the roguelike genre.
-The game was developed by Dreadbit and released for PC platforms in March 2015, PS4 and Xbox One in March 2016, and Nintendo Switch version in August 2017.
+Ironcast is a British turn-based strategy video game developed by Dreadbit and was released for PC platforms in March 2015, PS4 and Xbox One in March 2016, and Nintendo Switch version in August 2017.
+The game has individual missions played through a match-three system, and features procedurally generated missions, permadeath, and staples of the roguelike genre.

 Gameplay

-The game is set in a steampunk 19th century, the player commands mecha robots (the eponymous Ironcasts) and must deploy them to repel a French invasion of Britain.
-Players can choose from an assortment of missions, their successful completion will reward the player with repairs and upgrades to their Ironcast.
+Ironcast is set in a steampunk 19th century, the player commands mecha robots, Ironcasts.
+The player has to deploy them to repel a French invasion of Britain.
+Players can choose from an assortment of missions, and their successful completion will reward the player with repairs and upgrades to their Ironcast.
 The missions are conducted through a match-three system, with coloured tiles on the grid representing resources required for the Ironcast's operation.

 Production

 Ironcast was developed by Dreadbit, a studio founded by Daniel Leaver, formerly a senior designer at Media Molecule.
 The game was part funded through a Kickstarter crowdfunding campaign, raising £10,183 in October 2014.